 Equalities Objectives Report

-•Pupil progress remains greater overall in English than in Maths.
-Pupils are taught English in class groups and Literacy in ability groupings in each Key Stage.
+- Student progress remains greater overall in English than in Maths.
+Students are taught English in class groups and Literacy in ability groupings in each Key Stage.

-•A more rigorous and precise way of marking is now in place across all subjects, led by English and Maths, including the use of green to identify pupils’ strengths and orange to point out where improvements need to be made and to extend pupils.
-This marking system also refers to differentiated success criteria, which enable pupils to be clear about their progress and next targets.
+- A more rigorous and precise way of marking is now in place across all subjects, led by English and Maths, including the use of green to identify students’ strengths and orange to point out where improvements need to be made and to extend students.
+This marking system also refers to differentiated success criteria, which enable students to be clear about their progress and next targets.

 Objective 2: To review our curriculum to further improve post-16 progression for all pupils.